 Here we have discussed the top 5 Linux firewalls from the massive choice of firewalls available so that you might have an idea about which might be best suited to your specific computer setup.

 IPFire uses a Stateful Packet Inspection (SPI) firewall that is built on top of the utility Netfilter.The project’s wiki also hosts a security tightening guide to create firewall rules for usual scenarios.

-This distro can compartmentalize networks based on their particular security levels using a basic colour-coded system.
+This distro can compartmentalize networks based on their particular security levels using a basic color-coded system.
 It also allows the creation of custom policies to manage individual networks.

-It can be used as a VPN gateway, a proxy server, an infrastructure server, a caching name server, a content filter, an update accelerator etc. When used as an internet gateway the distro can connect to the internet through various technologies including Ethernet, VDSL, ADSL, and 3G/4G.
+It can be used as a VPN gateway, a proxy server, an infrastructure server, a caching name server, a content filter, and update accelerator, etc. When used as an internet gateway the distro can connect to the internet through various technologies including Ethernet, VDSL, ADSL, and 3G/4G.